ethanmiller1/Trading-Journal/docs/FUNCTIONS.md

 - -1 / Option ROR * Max Gain
 - -1 / Average ROR * Max Gain

 Return on Risk is the ratio of how much profit potential I have against the risk I'm taking.
-I can extract that ratio out and apply it against my target profit to approximate the actual max loss.
+I can extract that ratio out and apply it against my target profit (which is my realistic max profit since I will exit the trade at that price point) to approximate the actual max loss.

 Max loss is calculated as the premium you pay to buy an option, or the strike price minus the premium you receive to sell the option.